Do you like bacon? Pancakes? Crispy, browned things cooked on a griddle? Maple syrup?

 - ¼ teaspoon fresh ground allspice

-- Cover soup bones or shank and onion with the 6 cups of water, cover with a lid, then simmer or bake at 300 for 2 hours or until very tender.
+- Cover soup bones or shank and onion with the 6 cups of water, add the bay leaves, cover with a lid, then simmer on medium heat or bake at 300 for 2 hours or until very tender.

 - Chill the shank until cool enough to handle.
-Reserve the cooking liquid, there should be exactly 4 cups, if there isn’t add enough water or stock to make up the difference.
+Remove the meat with a slotted spoon and set aside.
+Strain the broth and reserve.
+There should be exactly 4 cups of liquid, if there isn’t add enough water or stock to make up the difference.

 - Cut the liver, heart or other organs into roughly 1 oz pieces.

 - Remove the meat from the shank bone, then put the shank meat, cooked onion and organs in a meat grinder, or process n a food processor until fine.
 Sweat the meat mixture to evaporate the water in a saute pan for 2-3 minutes, then reserve, and allow to cool, covered.

 - Meanwhile, Whisk the cornmeal and buckwheat flour with the salt and spices, and combine with the 4 cups of cooking liquid in a saucepot big enough to hold it.
 Heat the mixture, whisking constantly until it thickens, then turn the heat down to low and cook for 15 minutes.

 - Add the cooked meat to the cornmeal mixture, and continue cooking, stirring occasionally to prevent sticking on the bottom for another 30 minutes.
 You can also bake the mixture at 300 for 30 minutes, or until very thick, as long as it’s covered.

 - When the mixture is very solid and the cornmeal is well cooked, pour the mixture into a greased loaf pan, there may be a small amount of excess.
 Chill the scrapple, uncovered on a counter until room temperature, then refrigerate, covered with plastic wrap until completely set before slicing.